TangJingfan/ve203-notes/RC_note/RC1/RC1.md

 ## Proposition

+Basic and foundamental concept in this chapter.

-Definition: A proposition or statement is a declarative sentence that is either true or false, but not both.
+**Definition**: A proposition or statement is a declarative sentence that is either true or false, but not both.

 As a result, the combination of quantifier and predicate forms a proposition.